krish-Algometrix/krish-hayagriva/README.md

 - 👋 Hi, I’m @krishnan chari
-- 👀 I’m passionate practioner of Statistical learning algos, Computational Intelligence, Computational Finance modelling for Risk Tech & FinTech
+- 👀 I’m a passionate researcher & practioner of Statistical Learning,Computational Intelligence, Machine Learning & Artificial Intelligence.
-- 🌱 I’m currently learning computational finance modeling using ML/NN/NLP etc..
+- 🌱 I’m currently working on applications of Computational Algorithms for solving application problems across Business,Finance & Technology.
-- 💞️ I’m looking to collaborate on projects with specific problem solving
+- 💞️ I’m looking forwrad for an opportunity to work with open source  community projects in ML & AI space.
 - 📫 How to reach me krish.hayagriva@gmail.com

 <!---